xurxe/portfolio-2.0/README.md

 # My professional portfolio

 Hi!
 My name is Xurxe and this is my second attempt at a professional portfolio.
 For now I have only used HTML and CSS.
-Looking forward to improve it as I gain more skills.
+Looking forward to improving it as I gain more skills!

 I learned a lot and made lots of mistakes in my first attempt (https://github.com/xurxe/portfolio); that's why I decided to completely rebuild it and make this Portfolio 2.0.